 6. Shell Scripting

-As you saw a no. of categories listed above, so it’s not practical to cover all in a single post.
-Instead, you can go through some of our other posts which target the specific technical competencies.
+As you saw a number of categories listed above, it’s not practical to cover all in a single post.
+Instead, you can go through some of our other posts which target specific technical competencies.
 If you read all of them through, then the returns will be much higher than expected.

-Now, you can proceed for reading the must know Linux interview questions and answers.
+Now, you can proceed with reading the must-know Linux interview questions and answers.
 And know about the pattern of questions asked during technical interviews.

 Q-1.
 What do you know about the Linux daemons?

 Ans.
 It is a process running in the background that performs a particular operation at some pre-defined time or in response to some event.
 They are services that provide several functions, not available under the base operating system.
 Their main task is to monitor those requests and act upon them.

 After the service completes, it gets disconnected and waits for further requests.
 The term daemon is a UNIX term, though many other operating systems also provide support for daemons.

 But there they are sometimes called by other names like, for example, Windows refers to daemons as System Agents and services.

 Typical daemon processes include print spoolers, e-mail handlers, and other programs that perform administrative tasks for the operating system.
 The term comes from Greek mythology, where daemons were guardian spirits.
 Daemons are controlled and maintained by the init process.